Our English articles

 Intrinsic factor and Pernicious Anaemia

-Pernicious Anaemia is one of the most frequent causes of vitamin B12 deficiency; it is often an immune disease.
-This disease is characterized by chronic inflammation and atrophy (thinning or shrivelling) of the mucous membrane of the stomach and the diminished amount, or total lack, of parietal cells and intrinsic factor.
-Anaemia and macrocytosis are known symptoms of Pernicious Anaemia.. read more
+Pernicious Anaemia is one of the most frequent causes of vitamin B12 deficiency; and almost always an auto-immune disease.
+Characterized by chronic inflammation and atrophy (thinning or shrivelling) of the mucous membrane of the stomach and the diminished amount, or total lack, of parietal cells and intrinsic factor.

 Methylmalonic acid is an organic acid of which the blood levels are usually raised in case of a B12 deficiency.
 A lack of adenosylcobalamin causes raised blood levels of MMA.
-In short: a B12 deficiency (usually) causes high MMA.
-In short: a B12 deficiency (usually) causes high MMA… read more
+In short: a B12 deficiency (usually) causes high MMA…

 Serum B12 is often not sufficient to diagnose a deficiency